Typescript Interfaces - Learn in 5 mins with examples

 It is one of the concepts of Object-Oriented Programming.
 Other concepts are

-Interfaces allow developers to extend the code to extend to write their implementation.
-And also, contains properties, member variables, and functions or method definitions.
+Interfaces allow developers to extend and write their own implementations, containing properties, member variables, and function or method definitions.

-Interfaces can be created using the interface keyword, and it contains member variables and method headers surrounded by braces.
+Interfaces can be created using the interface keyword, containing member variables and method headers surrounded by braces.

 }